 Equipment Desk attendant

-An Equipment Desk attendant is responsible for all patrons of the CUC recreational facilities.
+An Equipment Desk attendant is responsible for all patrons of the center recreational facilities.
 Student workers are responsible for swiping Carnegie Mellon University ID cards and issuing wristbands to patrons who are permitted to use the facility.
 Desk attendants ensure proper activity and use of equipment within the recreational facilities.

-In addition, an Equipment Desk attendant serves as a resource of information to CMU students, staff, faculty and community members regarding events and activities held in the CUC.
+In addition, an Equipment Desk attendant serves as a resource of information to CMU students, staff, faculty and community members regarding events and activities held in the center.
 Student workers also execute several tasks including but not limited to providing laundry service for patrons; supplying towels; maintaining good condition of athletic equipment; issuing wristbands and punch cards for Group X-ercise, personal training, and swimming lessions; and distributing athletic equipment.

-CUC building supervisors are responsible for building operations and maintenance throughout the day.
+Cohon Center building supervisors are responsible for building operations and maintenance throughout the day.
 They will be expected to maintain meeting rooms—ensuring that they are open, clean, set up properly, and ready for each event scheduled.
 They must also serve as a supervisor for the Information Desk, providing the same kinds of information and first impressions to students, faculty, staff, and visitors.
-In addition, they are also supervisors for the Equipment Desk, maintaining the athletic facilities in the CUC and ensuring that all patrons using the facilities are members of the campus community and their guests.
+In addition, they are also supervisors for the Equipment Desk, maintaining the athletic facilities in the center and ensuring that all patrons using the facilities are members of the campus community and their guests.

-Workers in this position will be expected to handle disputes among community members and sometimes outside organizations regarding meeting space as well as to enforce rules of the CUC intended to keep the building safe, secure, comfortable, and in good condition.
-As the CUC is usually the first building that visitors see, the building supervisor must ensure that visitors are greeted in a safe, pleasant, and well-maintained building.
+Workers in this position will be expected to handle disputes among community members and sometimes outside organizations regarding meeting space as well as to enforce rules of the center intended to keep the building safe, secure, comfortable, and in good condition.
+As the center is usually the first building that visitors see, the building supervisor must ensure that visitors are greeted in a safe, pleasant, and well-maintained building.